-According to sources in the White House, President Donald Trump considered appointing his youngest daughter Tiffany to the position of acting United States Attorney General.
-He is said to have told them that after she graduates Georgetown Law School she would have assumed the position on a permanent basis.
+According to sources in the White House, President Donald Trump considered appointing his youngest daughter Tiffany to the position of acting United States Attorney General, a position that eventually went to William Barr.
+Trump was said to have told close advisors that after she graduates Georgetown Law School Tiffany could have have assumed the position on a permanent basis.

 “Tiffany will be up to the task,” Trump is quoted as saying.
 “In fact, after she graduates she’ll be more up to date with the latest laws and decisions then a lot of those so called lawyers, such as Robert Mueller, who have been out of school for a long time.”

 There was some concern among the president’s advisors that her appointment, aside from her lack of real world experience let alone a degree and admission to the bar, could end up being a distraction.
 That, however, may very well be the reason for her selection as the president fends off an increasing number of inquires regarding his administration.